Skip to main content

 To notate a pull-off, use the same arc as a hammer-on, but with the first note being higher than the second.

-In My Guitar Tabs, you can add a pull-off by pressing the pull-on marking button from the Markings Keyboard, the Markings Shortcuts Bar, or the Markings suggestions.
+In My Guitar Tabs, you can add a pull-off by pressing the pull-on marking button from the Markings Keyboard, the Marking Shortcuts Bar, or the Markings suggestions.

 Slide